-- Simple Mind: Free mind mapping software, though limited functionality compared with the paid version
+- Simple Mind – limited functionality compared with the paid version

-By seeking to align your research question to your organisational objectives you’ll also increase the likelihood of wider organisational support when you want to put your research findings into practice (Step 9).
-Discussing your ideas with colleagues and people in your wider networks can also be beneficial, including:
+Align your research question to your organisation’s objectives.
+This will increase the likelihood of organisational support when you want to put your research findings into practice (Step 9).

-- CILIP’s Library and Information Research Group (LIRG): In addition to promoting the dissemination of sound research methodology and results in its journal Library and Information Research, LIRG seeks to enable you to networking with other library and knowledge service researchers, and assist in the development of emerging researchers
+- CILIP’s Library and Information Research Group (LIRG) – promotes the dissemination of sound research methodology and results in its journal Library and Information Research.
+LIRG facilitates networking with other LKS researchers and assists in the development of emerging researchers

-- JiscMail: Discussion lists help connect you with other people working in education and research sectors to discuss, debate, collaborate and communicate your research ideas.
-Arranged around themes, useful lists include:
+- JiscMail – Discussion lists help connect you with other people working in education and research sectors.
+Discuss, debate, collaborate and communicate your research ideas.
+Useful lists include:

-- LIS Research – The Library and Information Science Research Coalition: A useful archive of library and knowledge service research information and resources, though no longer updated following the cessation of Coalition funding
+- LIS Research – The Library and Information Science Research Coalition – archive of library and knowledge service research information and resources to 2012.

-- Service users: Public and user involvement is commonplace in research and is often an expected as part of a funded research.
+- Service users – public and user involvement is commonplace in research.
+It is often expected as part of a funded research.
 INVOLVE advocates involving users at all stages of your research process.
-Involving users can help you identify their research priorities, defining research questions and provide new perspective into the area you’d like to research
+Involving users can help you identify research priorities, define research questions and provide new perspectives.

 - The Complete Universities Guide.
-(2020): Provides links to your local university to facilitate contact with your local health faculty research staff
+(2020) – for contacts to your local university health faculty research staff

 - Twitter chats:

 - HILJ Club.
-(2020). #HILJClub: A quarterly journal tweet club based on an article from the latest issue of the Health Information and Libraries Journal
+(2020). #HILJClub – quarterly journal tweet club based on an article from the latest issue of the Health Information and Libraries Journal

 - #uklibchat.
-(2020). #uklibchat: A monthly tweet chat on general library and knowledge issues as suggested by participants
+(2020). #uklibchat – a monthly tweet chat on general library and knowledge issues suggested by participants

 - Your line manager